These plant feeders can cause a big problem for gardeners. Leafhopper adults are small, wedge-shaped insects that can damage your plants.

 A bad leafhopper infestation may require drastic action.
 Some rather ruthless removal of infected plants may save the rest of the crop.

-Leafhopper damage will spoil plants.
-They may also leave a sticky residue (honeydew) that encourages sooty mold as well as other insect pests.
+Leafhopper damage can harm mature plants.
+The insects may also leave a sticky residue (honeydew) that encourages sooty mold as well as other insect pests.

 6. Sticky Traps